Thebeast01/Lecture7.2-Context-StateManagement-Recoil/README.md

 2. `useRecoilState()` : It give you both the variable and the setState function :
    SYNTAX :<br/>
    `const [count , setCount] = useRecoilState(counterAtom)`<br/>
 3. `useSetRecoilState() ` : Ths hook allows you to write to a recoil state atom without readnig it.
 It returns a setter function to update the attom's 	value.
-This hook is useful when you only need to write to the atom and don't want to trigger a re-render when the atom's value changes :
+This hook is useful when you only need to write to the atom and don't want to trigger a re-render when the atom's value changes :<br/>
-   SYNTAX :
+   SYNTAX :<br/>
-   `const setCount = useSetRecoilState(counterAtom)`
+   `const setCount = useSetRecoilState(counterAtom)`<br/>
+---

 # Syntax for using useRecoilValue :